Containerize Apps for ALPON with Dockerfile Templates

 images on Docker Hub (nginx, redis, postgres, node, python) already ship multi-arch manifests.
 Custom

-plain docker build on a Mac or PC will produce an x86 image that fails to start on ALPON with
+plain docker build on a Mac or PC produces an x86 image that fails to start on ALPON with

 exec format error.